aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

-# AWS Lambda Nacos Adapter
+# Nacos Adapter Demo on AWS Lambda

 Let your AWS Lambda functions listen to your configuration changes on Nacos.
 Supports both Nacos v1 (HTTP) and Nacos v2 (gRPC).